VIjay-code-eng/Virtusa_Java_assessment/README.md

 ## Project Description

-This project is a console-based Library Management System developed using Java.
+i have developed a project Library management system using Java.
 It simulates basic library operations such as adding books, viewing available books, issuing books, and returning books.

 The goal of this project is to understand core Java concepts like object-oriented programming, collections, and user interaction using a menu-driven approach.